Overview of Position

 - The household cannot have dogs under 1 year old in the home and no dogs with aggression or other behavior issues, such as reactivity, resource guarding, or dogs that are not potty trained.

-- All handlers must be mentally and physically capable of training the puppy, carrying the puppy, and handling problem behaviors.
+- All handlers must be mentally and physically capable of training the dog, carrying the dog, and handling problem behaviors.

 - All handlers must have the physical and mental capacity to provide consistent and stable care and training and ensure the dog is not at risk inside or outside of the home.

-- Primary handler and all members of the household must be willing to utilize positive training methods, follow the Bergin University of Canine Studies' training method, and commit to socialization and potty training.
+- Primary handler and all members of the household must be willing to utilize positive training methods, follow the Bergin University of Canine Studies' training method, and commit to socialization and house training (if not already).

 - The primary handler must be willing and able to provide reports and attend training as requested by Bergin University of Canine Studies.